-Blazers and jeans can coexist, but the task is not as easy as it may sound.
+Wearing a blazer and jeans can look great, but the task is not as easy as it may sound.
 You can’t just choose any pair of jeans and any random blazer, and expect them to work together.
 There are a few things to take into consideration in order to achieve that smart-casual look, like fabrics, textures and fit, for example.
 Let’s dive right into them!

 A versatile, effortless look

 Aside from being far more comfortable than a full suit, the blazer and jeans outfit is also very versatile.

 Because it’s in the middle area between casual and formal, you can wear this look to a variety of occasions and seasons: from work to social events (including dates), during day or night, and during both cold and warm seasons as well.

 The smart-casual look is a great option, especially if you don’t want to look either overdressed or too laid back.

 Contrast and balance

 As we said earlier, you can’t pick a random pair of jeans or blazer from your wardrobe.
 It needs to be a thoughtful, strategic choice and here’s why.

 Fabrics and textures play a huge role when it comes to the smart-casual dress code.
 And that is because they are the key to create that perfect balance between casual and formal.

 Blazers, for example, are often made of wool and they have very little texture.
 Jeans, on the other hand, are made of denim, which is exactly the opposite.
 As a consequence, the contrast between both pieces would be too much and the whole look would break in an instant.